akauppi/aside-keys/APPROACH.md

 - expiring or otherwise making any breaking changes to *any* component would cause a major version bump on them all; essentially breaking semantic versioning

 This mechanism only makes sense if you aim at shipping a bundle of components, aware of each other and documented together.

+## Vite over Rollup

+[Vite](https://vitejs.dev/guide/introduction.html#why-native-esm) won the beauty contest over `npm run dev` by:

+- being able to magically serve ES modules (the components) to an HTML file
+- having static content replacement

+The first feature means that our demo folder can reach the components via node packaging "peekholes" (`export` restrictions apply), instead of being able to bypass to private files.
+This makes the demo behave more like a real application, and that's great!

+The second feature is useful for passing the Firebase auth values.
+It eliminates the demo HTML having some `fetch` logic and injecting parameters to `aside-keys` tag.

+>Note: Vite was started for Vue.js but has since graduated to be framework agnostic.